Causal Inference with Truncation-by-Death and Unmeasured Confounding: Identification and Estimation

-Typically, $\rho(v,x)$ is not identifiable from observed data, which motivates a sensitivity analysis to assess the influence of $\rho(v,x)$.
-Alternatively, we can determine the value of $\rho(v,x)$ using external interventional data.
-A random sample from the potential population qualified for active treatment should be drawn and randomized to the treatment and control groups, resulting in a new set of interventional data $\{R_i=(Z_i,S_i,X_i,V_i): i=n+1,\ldots,m\}$, where the primary outcome $Y$ is unnecessary.
-This setting is reasonable for post-marketing safety or efficiency assessment based on observational data after a drug has proven beneficial for survival in some previous randomized trials (see Web Appendix E for additional details).
+Alternatively, we can determine the value of $\rho(v,x)$ using external interventional data; see Supplementary Material D. This setting is reasonable for post-marketing safety or effectiveness assessment based on observational data after a drug has proven beneficial for survival in some previous randomized trials.